devops-infra/docker-terragrunt/README.md

 ### Supporting `amd64` and `arm64` images!

-### Due to excessive size of the images and upcoming Docker Hub limits, I'm are currently working on reducing it.
+### Due to excessive size of the images and upcoming Docker Hub limits, I'm currently working on reducing it.
 Please use the latest versions of the images to keep up with the most active versions.
-Images older than 3 month will be deleted.
+Images older than 3 months will be deleted.

 ## Sources and Docker images